Gaurangjodh/Gaurangjodh/README.md

 - 👋 Hi, I’m @Gaurangjodh, I am a creative mind ready to dwell in Innovative problems
-- 👀 I’m interested in Designing
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning Full Stack web developement
+- 🌱 I’m currently learning Full Stack.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me, Linkedin profile - www.linkedin.com/in/gaurang-jodh-8694a3205, Email - jodhgaurang@gmail.com